I teach a variety of fiddle styles, including bluegrass,

 bowing mechanics, and playing in tune with good tone.
 I use

-my own materials which include hundreds of pieces at all levels.
+my own materials, icluding three of my own authored books, and hundreds of additional pieces at all levels.

 A major emphasis is on developing proper bowing patterns

 and playing stylistically in the correct genre, especially